 I agree completely and that’s why I haven’t totally made the switch myself, I use both.
-When I take notes on a phone call or in a meeting I usually end up taking a photo of my notes and uploading the photo to Evernote for later use.
+When I take meeting notes on a phone call or in a meeting I usually end up taking a photo of my notes and uploading the photo to Evernote for later use.
 Then if I misplace my paper notes I know I have a backup that is searchable.
 There are also some notes just don’t translate to digital well — like if you’re drawing a seating chart or map.

 But fear not, now you don’t have to give up your handwritten notes!
 Some techie geniuses at Livescribe have solved this problem with a pen that transcribes everything you write onto your mobile devices.
 Sounds like the coolest thing ever, right?
 Yeah — I thought so too.
 The company sent me a pen so I could check it out for myself and tell you all about it.